heliosdrm/GRUtils.jl/docs/src/index.md

 * Staircase plots (not present in the documentation) are made with the function `stair` instead of `step`, in order to avoid name conflicts with [Base.step](https://docs.julialang.org/en/latest/base/collections/#Base.step).
 * The [functions that modify plot attributes](https://gr-framework.org/julia-jlgr.html#attribute-functions) update the visualization of the plot automatically.

 Some plots in GRUtils also allow extra features.
-Please check the [API reference](@ref) to see the details.
+Check the list of [Plotting functions](@ref) for more details.